 Goal A has 12 strategies to be achieved over the five-year period of the strategic plan.
 Some of these are well underway but will continue into subsequent years.
 Others will begin later in the Strategic Plan period.
-This strategic plan was the result of a process that began in April 2022 when the Commission adopted a set of strategies.
-All of those have now been incorporated into this Strategic Plan and are shown in bold italics.
+If a strategy was adopted by the Commission in April 2022, it is shown in bold italics.

-Year t o Start Strategies FY 2023-24 to FY 2025-26 to FY 2024-25 FY 2027-28 A1.
-Integrate the Comprehensive Transportation Plan (CTP) as VCTC's ✓ primary guiding document.
-A2.
-Complete the Transit Integration and Efficiency Study (TIES) which will , serve as a roadmap for improving transit and accessible transportation ✓ services.
-A3.
-Complete and implement the zero-emission bus transition plan to , meet state mandates and reduce greenhouse gas emissions related to ✓ transit.
-A4.
-Reach consensus about the future of the US 101 corridor (congestion, ✓ wildlife connectivity, managed lanes, environmental review).
-A5.
-Leverage data to better inform transportation land use decision ✓ making and grant seeking.
-A6.
-Initiate the process to become a leader in the development of mobility as a service (Maas) strategy, including pursuit of a pilot mobility program, ✓ ✓ to assist the State in meetings its air quality goals, promoting public transit ridership recovery and increasing mobility choices.
-A7.
-Update the Ventura County Airport Comprehensive Land Use Plan (ACLUP) to ensure the safety and welfare of airport users and nearby ¥ residents.
-A8.
-Update the Santa Paula Branch Line (SPBL) trail master plan, validate trail alignment, connections, and amenities, and update existing conditions • to facilitate trail completion, with stakeholder engagement.
-A9.
+Year to Year to Start Strategies FY 2023-24 to FY 2025-26 to FY 2024-25 FY 2027-28 A1.
+Integrate the Comprehensive Transportation Plan (CTP) as VCTC's primary guiding document. ✓ A2.
+Complete the Transit Integration and Efficiency Study (TIES) which will serve as a roadmap for improving transit and accessible transportation services. ✓ A3.
+Complete and implement the zero-emission bus transition plan to meet state mandates and reduce greenhouse gas emissions related to transit. ✓ A4.
+Reach consensus about the future of the US 101 corridor (congestion, wildlife connectivity, managed lanes, environmental review). ✓ A5.
+Leverage data to better inform transportation land use decision making and grant seeking. ✓ A6.
+Initiate the process to become a leader in the development of mobility as a service (Maas) strategy, including pursuit of a pilot mobility program, to assist the State in meetings its air quality goals, promoting public transit ridership recovery and increasing mobility choices. ✓ ✓ A7.
+Update the Ventura County Airport Comprehensive Land Use Plan (ACLUP) to ensure the safety and welfare of airport users and nearby residents. ✓ A8.
+Update the Santa Paula Branch Line (SPBL) trail master plan, validate trail alignment, connections, and amenities, and update existing conditions to facilitate trail completion. ✓ A9.
 Complete the Rail Corridor Strategic Plan aimed at taking a holistic review of the Metrolink/Amtrak Surfliner rail line. ✓ A10.
-Complete the short-range transit plan to better plan and coordinate ✓ transit services and programs.
-A11.
-Revisit VCTC's responsibility as it pertains to the Congestion Management Program (CMP), to consider alternatives to maintaining the 1 program as currently constituted.
-A12.
-Conduct a regional transit fare study to benchmark and evaluate fare options. ✓ l I
+Complete the short-range transit plan to better plan and coordinate transit services and programs. ✓ A11.
+Revisit VCTC's responsibility as it pertains to the Congestion Management Program (CMP), to consider alternatives to maintaining the program as currently constituted. ✓ A12.
+Conduct a regional transit fare study to benchmark and evaluate fare options. ✓